SirRoll93/alx-pre_course/0x01-git/README.md

 I have started doing hard things.
-Read me files helps to introduce the app, the installation instructions and the procedures and how the app works.
+Readme files helps to introduce the app, the installation instructions and the procedures and how the app works.